benofben/arbit/README.md

 ## Current
 In November 2017, AWS came out with Sagemaker.
 Between that, S3, Lambda and Athena, it seems like giving the AWS ecosystem a try is in order.
 I'm going to try to port everything there.

-I'm capturing architecture documents on [here](https://drive.google.com/open?id=1GocLSCYCmF52XVj9gMokjTZNxCbrsHfv).
+I'm capturing architecture documents [here](https://drive.google.com/open?id=1GocLSCYCmF52XVj9gMokjTZNxCbrsHfv).

 # Setup